publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch12/m__us_usc_t12_s1467a.md

             (B) __Other conditions__

-            Notwithstanding subsection (a)(4) of this section, the Board may impose such conditions on any approval of an application for the purchase of stock in connection with a qualified stock issuance as the Board determines to be appropriate, including—
+            Notwithstanding subsection (a)(4), the Board may impose such conditions on any approval of an application for the purchase of stock in connection with a qualified stock issuance as the Board determines to be appropriate, including—

                 (i) a requirement that any savings association subsidiary of the acquiring savings and loan holding company limit dividends paid to such holding company for such period of time as the Board may require; and